-When it comes to using a box blind, the options are endless.
+When it comes to using a hunting box blind, the options are endless.
 You can make your box blind as fancy as you want, or as simple as possible.
 Although when you start setting it up, a common question asked is how high it should be.
-Box blinds can be used on the ground or at a variety of different heights depending on a number of different variables.
+Hunting box blinds can be used on the ground or at a variety of different heights depending on a number of different variables.

 As a general rule of thumb, box blinds should be set up between 5 and 15 feet off the ground to maximize the advantages that an elevated box blind offers.
 This will change based on the needs of the hunter and the environment in which they hunt.
 Let’s start by talking about one of the most important factors surrounding your blind height, the environment you set it up in.

 Paying attention to your hunting environment can tell you a lot about how high you should set up your elevated box blind.
 Every hunter’s situation might be a little different and how they want to hunt their environment might be different as well.
 So take inventory of the landscape, the vegetation, and the backdrop of your hunting area where you want your elevated box blind to be.